 Wolverine doesn’t like a lot of hair on his upper lip, but his mustache isn’t completely removed.
 Reference the pic below to see where you need the corner mustache hair preserved.

 Set your trimmer to a 1 to start, then trim down with a 0.5 and fade to a 0.
 (See our faded beard guide for more tips)

 We think fading this to be clean-shaven in the middle or leaving a stubble mustache or no mustache is perfect for this look.

 See Our Complete Beard Without Mustache Style Guide

 Jackman vs Wolverine?
-Hugh Jackman likes to keep a little patch of hair below his bottom lip (AKA soul patch), but other Wolverine has a no soul patch policy.
+Hugh Jackman likes to keep a little patch of hair below his bottom lip (AKA soul patch), but the Wolverine beard has a no soul patch policy.

 Clean-Shave the Middle Chin

 Take off the guard and shave away a strip of chin hair in the center of your chin.
-Wolverine facial hair separates the facial hair at the chin with a strip of clean-shaven skin.
+Wolverine beard separates the facial hair at the chin with a strip of clean-shaven skin.